 Don C. Locke Library provides books and electronic resources to help students meet their information needs.
 The library houses a large collection of DVDs, audiobooks and a North Carolina collection.
 Open hours are Monday-Thursday, 7:30 a.m. - 9:00 p.m. and Friday, 7:30 a.m. - 5:00 p.m.
 Hours may vary from semester to semester.
 The library is wireless with research computers on the main level and an open computer lab and Writing Center on the lower level.
 Laptops and scientific/graphing calculators can be checked out for in-library and home use.
-Comfortable seating, group study rooms and quiet zones are located throughout the building.

-Academic Resources
+Academic Resources and Advising